 - 1 – 3 yrs relevant work experience dealing with individuals with developmental delays, acquired brain injuries and/or fetal alcohol spectrum affected individuals

-- CPR/First Aid/AED Level C – current
+- Standard First Aid/CPR Level C – current

 In accordance with SLCS’ policy on Police Background Checks, this position requires that the individual provide, at their own cost, a clear Police Check which includes vulnerable sector screening as a condition of employment.